eshaanrathi2/csen241/README.md

-# csen241
+Author: Eshaan Rathi
-Homework assignment submissions for CSEN241 Winter 2024 at SCU.
+Homework assignments of CSEN241 Winter 2024 at SCU.